-Specific requirements are outlined in Annex 2, though it is important to note here that the EU Commission has indicated that un-depurated Live Bivalve Molluscs (LBMs) from Class B waters cannot be imported from Great Britain into the EU for the purpose of depuration (correct as of March 2021).
+Specific requirements are outlined in Annex 2, though it is important to note here that the EU Commission has determined that, as the UK is no longer in the EU and is therefore a Third Country, un-depurated Live Bivalve Molluscs (LBMs) from Class B waters cannot be imported from Great Britain into the EU for the purpose of depuration (correct as of March 2021).
 This affects both wild-harvested LBMs and those from aquaculture.
-The FHI are unable to certify for these consignments until this situation is resolved.
+The FHI are unable to certify for these consignments for export and it is unlikely that this situation will change.
 Defra is continuing to look for a solution to allow exports of wild-harvested LBMs to the EU to resume.
+The UK Government has made available £23 million for seafood export businesses, which includes aquaculture businesses impacted by the disruption of exports to the EU.
+This financial support may aid the development of improved purification facilities within the UK to facilitate the export of depurated LBM, which may reduce the impact of the ban on exports of undepurated LBMs on mariculture businesses.